 - Each department is assigned to a "home" hospital.
 The assigned hospital is the central resource for initial fulfillment of medications for the drug bags and wholesale exchanges, replacement, or additions as required by revisions to the GMVEMS Council Standing Orders Protocols.
-Under normal operating parameters, drug bags can be exchanged at any participating hospital or within the same department. - o ALS/BLS bags may be exchanged one-for-one with another ALS/BLS bag.
+Under normal operating parameters, drug bags can be exchanged at any participating hospital or within the same department. - ALS/BLS bags may be exchanged one-for-one with another ALS/BLS bag.
 BLS bags may be exchanged one-for-one with another BLS bag. - EMS providers are required to inventory each opened compartment, discard any used sharps and clean any contaminants from bag used, and apply a red seal before exchanging for a replacement bag.
 The red seal will be looped through the proximal portion of the zipper tab (not the outermost portion of the zipper tab). - Once you have verified the contents, seal the compartment with the RED tag, placing the blue seal from the opened compartment back in that compartment, unless there is a discrepancy.
 If any old blue seals (from previous runs) are found in the compartment, remove them, and send them to the EMS Coordinator for the receiving hospital. - Any discrepancies (missing meds, expired meds, wrong meds or dose, altered or tampered meds, drug bag number discrepancy, etc.) that are identified shall be reported to the GMVEMSC using the Drug Bag Discrepancy Report.
-(See discrepancy procedure) - The primary care provider for the patient is responsible for the inventory of the drug bag prior to sealing it.
+(See discrepancy procedure)

+- The primary care provider for the patient is responsible for the inventory of the drug bag prior to sealing it.
 If two departments have accessed a drug bag, they should jointly seal the drug bag. - Each hospital designates a specific location for the exchange of drug bags.
 EMS personnel are required to complete the Sign In/Out log when exchanging a drug bag.
-Once sealed, any provider can exchange the drug bag. - EMS Providers are responsible for ensuring that all blue seals on the new bag are intact when logging out an exchanged bag.
+Once sealed, any provider can exchange the drug bag. - Except when the patient must be removed to a non-participating drug bag exchange hospital or the patient was a non-removal, the drug bag must be exchanged at the time of patient delivery to the hospital.
+In the case of the exceptions listed, the drug bag must be exchanged at a participating hospital within 8 hours. - EMS Providers are responsible for ensuring that all blue seals on the new bag are intact when logging out an exchanged bag.